inmanta/inmanta-core/docs/model_developers/modules.rst

 When this method is used, the orchestrator does not install any modules from the Python package repository but instead contains all code (both model and plugins) as present in the local Python environment.

-TODO: pytest-inmanta-lsm is another exception: it currently rsyncs the project dir